Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Shelter has previously argued that the Renters' Reform Bill should be used to ensure that a full support system is in place to help ensure the success of a nationwide register.

-The Fairer Private Rented Sector White Paper has confirmed that it will legislate to apply the existing Decent Homes Standard to the private rented sector.
+The Fairer Private Rented Sector White Paper confirmed that it will legislate to apply the existing Decent Homes Standard to the private rented sector.

 Currently, the standard is only for the social housing sector, so it will be reviewed to see how it could directly be applied to the private rented sector too.